cdown/chrisdown.name/_posts/2016-09-04-cleaning-up-muxing-extracting-subtitles-using-ffmpeg-srt-tools.md

 The srt project contains two tools to deal with this:

 - [fixed-timeshift][], which shifts all subtitles by a fixed amount.
-For example, you want to shift all subtitles back 2.5 seconds to sync properly with your video.
+For example, you may want to shift all subtitles back a certain number of seconds to sync properly with your video.

       % srt fixed-timeshift --seconds -34.579 < ES-spanish.srt
       1